Third Offense DUI

 - 36 months - .20% or greater; refusal

 Your home state will likely suspend you for a third offense if it gets reported to your home state.
 Make sure your information is up to date with your local DMV and check your mail.What Should I Do if I am Facing a Third Offense DUI in Delaware: Plead Guilty?

 No, you should probably not plead guilty to a third offense DUI.
 Every case is different and you should contact a DUI trial lawyer immediately.
 Feel free to call my office at 302-482-4802 for a free consultation.
 We will weigh all of your options and discuss your case in detail.
 A great plea deal on a third offense DUI is a plea to a reckless driving - alcohol related or a straight reckless driving.
 Any deal short of this and you will likely have to go to trial or fight the case in some manner or you will be doing 3 months in jail.
 You need to take an aggressive stance and fight the case because the prosecution is not going to hand you a reckless driving.What Qualities Should I Look for in a Third Offense DUI Lawyer?

 First and foremost, you really need a serious trial lawyer that knows how to try a case.
 A third offense DUI is a felony and you will likely be trying the case before a jury in Superior Court.
 Second, you will need an attorney with "inside-and-out" knowledge of DUI law.
 DUI is a very technical area of law in Delaware and requires special knowledge.
 An acute attorney can spot a hole in the prosecution's case that could save your life.Contact Jason Antoine

 Jason Antoine, Delaware DUI lawyer is a former DUI prosecutor and has real jury trial experience winning DUI cases**.
-Contact my Trolley Square office at (302) 482-4802 if you are facing a third offense DUI in Delaware.
+Contact my office at 302-482-4802 if you are facing a third offense DUI in Delaware.

 **Click here to read disclaimer.